dotnet/designs/accepted/2020/form-factors.md

 The [IL linker](https://github.com/mono/linker) can generate optimized applications that fail at runtime, due to not being able to reliably analyze various problematic code patterns (largely centered on reflection use).
 It is not possible or desirable to simply invest more to improve the linker, as a strategy.
 Instead, build-time source generators will be the recommended mitigation for arbitrary reflection use.

 The barrier for entry for building source generators is very high today.
 There is no standard solution and only a few libraries can afford to build a custom one.
-Razor pages, gRPC, WPF data binding, and Data-Contract serializers each have their own custom build-time source generator solutions today.
+Razor pages, gRPC, WPF, XAML bindings and Data-Contract serializers each have their own custom build-time source generator solutions today.
 First-class Roslyn support for [source generators](https://github.com/dotnet/roslyn/blob/master/docs/features/source-generators.md) will lower the barrier of entry for components that need to generate source code.

 The existing annotations that provide hints to the IL linker about what to keep or what is safe to link are going to stay, but their use is going to be less preferred as compared to source generators.
 They provide a less predictable experience that is hard for users to get right.